-Making the STEM Academic World a Better Place
+Making the STEM World a Better Place

 Picture of Kitty Lovell

-When asked why she joined the UMass iCons Program, Kathryne (Kitty) Lovell ‘23 said, “I joined iCons because I wanted to find a group of people who are interested in making the world a better place within their field of STEM.”
+When asked why she joined the UMass iCons Program, Kitty said, “I joined iCons because I wanted to find a group of people who are interested in making the world a better place within their field of STEM.”
 Through her senior thesis work, Kitty is working towards this goal and helping to make the world of STEM education a more inviting and inclusive atmosphere.

 Kitty is a Civil & Environmental Engineering student on the Renewable Energy track of iCons who is graduating in May 2023.
 Collaborating with fellow iCons student, Brady Bell, Kitty is working to build a stronger and more inclusive community in academic engineering settings.
 She has been holding events for UMass Engineering students to create a final portfolio project.